BookingEasy/booking-easy-wp/readme.txt

 **NOTE: You need to register an account on the Sagenda site and then you will get an authentication code which you will use to validate your Sagenda plugin.**

+SAGENDA WP PLUGIN 1.2.X REQUIRE PHP >5.6, 7 IS PREFERED !
+FOR YOUR OWN SAFETY DON'T USE PHP VERSION OLDER THAN 5.6 THERE IS NO SECURITY PATCH -> http://php.net/supported-versions.php

 = LANGUAGE / TRANSLATIONS =

   Chinese Simplified - 简体中文